NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 _HBCK2_ _addFsRegionsMissingInMeta_ can be used if the above does not show any errors.
 It reads region metadata info available on the FS region directories in order to recreate regions in hbase:meta.
-Since it can run with hbase partially operational, it attempts to disable online tables that are affected by the reported problem and it is going to readd regions to _hbase:meta_.
+Since it can run with hbase partially operational, it attempts to disable online tables that are affected by the reported problem and it is going to read regions to _hbase:meta_.
 It can check for specific tables/namespaces, or all tables from all namespaces.
 An example below shows adding missing regions for tables 'tbl_1' in the default namespace, 'tbl_2' in namespace 'n1', and for all tables from namespace 'n2':